rli012/GDCRNATools/README.md

 ```

 ## Manual
 A comprehensive manual of `GDCRNATools` is available [GDCRNATools Manual](https://github.com/Jialab-UCR/Jialab-UCR.github.io/blob/master/GDCRNATools_manual.html).
-Users can download the manual in .html format and view on the local computer or download the manual in .pdf format from here [GDCRNATools Manual](https://github.com/Jialab-UCR/Jialab-UCR.github.io/blob/master/GDCRNATools_manual.pdf).
+Users can download the manual in .html format and view on the local computer, or download the manual in .pdf format from here [GDCRNATools Manual](https://github.com/Jialab-UCR/Jialab-UCR.github.io/blob/master/GDCRNATools_manual.pdf).